We Buy Stamps & Stamp Collections!

-We do receive a lot of calls from people with stamps for sale ... the average day has at least 5 calls or emails.
+We receive a lot of calls from people with stamps for sale ... the average day has at least 10 calls or emails.
 Please read the following points before contacting us, then please email us.

 - We ask everyone to send us images of the collection through email.
 Please take a "global" shot of the whole collection, or a few pictures if it is too bulky.
 From this we can direct you to the next step.

 - If you have an inventory, please forward it to us.

 - If the "collection" you inherited consists of a few hundred stamps torn off of envelopes or are in envelopes that say Mystic, Kenmore or some other approval dealer, then the probability of it having anything of value is extremely low (worse than lottery odds).
 There are literally billions of cheap stamps out there.
-Old isn't rare... there are also tons of cheap 100 year old stamps!
-Again, take some pictures if you want and send them to our email.
+Old isn't rare ... there are also tons of cheap 100 year old stamps!
+Again, take some pictures if you want & send them to our email.

-- All of that said, we are always interested in the "room full" of stamps, specialized collections, postage accumulations etc. If, for some reason, we can't use it ourselves, then we can direct you where to go with it.
+- All of that said, we are always interested in the "room full" of stamps, specialized collections, postage accumulations etc. If, for some reason, we can't use it ourselves, then we can direct you to where it would be most beneficial to you.

-We'll be travelling throughout Florida buying stamp collections now through July, 2014.
-Please see our Travel Schedule for further details.
-We will, of course, still travel outside of the state for larger holdings.
+We'll be travelling throughout Florida buying stamp collections now through March 2015.
+Please see our Travel Schedule for further details about the two major road trips we have planned.

 Do you buy stamps?
 Yes, we are always buying!